You can not see I am ill. From the outside I look fine.

 Breakfast and starting the day

 Now it is time to start the day: take the kids to school, go to work, do housework, whatever I need to do today.
+Let’s assume it’s a low pain day and my energy lasts for a while.
+Because when my pain is high, my charge depletes much faster.
+Everything I do simply costs me more energy.
+Not to mention the difficulty my brain has to perform the simplest tasks!

+I have done my daily tasks to the best of my abilities, whether it is caring for kids, doing housework or going to an actual job.
 This takes up the rest of my battery.
 I am at 1% and is not even lunch time yet.

+Personally I am very lucky, I work from home and can take naps whenever I need them.
+Unless I have a scheduled call or have to do something outside.
 Let’s say I am able to take a nap to “recharge”.
 Many chronic illness fighters are not able to take a nap during the day because they are working or taking care of their children or doing other things preventing them to take a nap.
 But let’s say it is a good day and you are able to take a nap like me.

 My battery is now at 20% this is all I have left to use for the rest of day.